International-Nepal-Fellowship/Windows-Tools/README.md

 -------------
 1. Read the documentation of "ln" http://schinagl.priv.at/nt/ln/ln.html
 2. Download "ln" and unpack the file.
-3. Place ntfs-hardlink-backup.ps1 into ln\bat directory
+3. Download and place ntfs-hardlink-backup.ps1 into ln\bat directory
+4. Navigate with the Explorer to the ln\bat folder
+5. Right Click on the ntfs-hardlink-backup.ps1 file and select "Properties"
+6. If you see in the bottom something like "Security: This file came from an other computer ..."
+Click on "Unblock"
-4. start powershell from windows start menu (you need Windows 7 or Win Server for that, on XP you would need to install PowerShell 2 first)
+7. start powershell from windows start menu (you need Windows 7 or Win Server for that, on XP you would need to install PowerShell 2 first)
-5. allow local non-signed scripts to run by typing “Set-ExecutionPolicy RemoteSigned“
+8. allow local non-signed scripts to run by typing “Set-ExecutionPolicy RemoteSigned“
-6. run ntfs-hardlink-backup.ps1 with full path
+9. run ntfs-hardlink-backup.ps1 with full path

 CHANGELOG
 -------------